 Spell Checker: A spell checker is about the size of a pocket

 calculator.
 It can be purchased at an electronics store.
 Type in the word you

 want to spell, and it (often) gives you the correct spelling.

-Tape Recorded Lectures: A tape recorder may be taken into class
+Recorded Lectures: A recorder may be taken into class

 to record the lecture.
-The tapes are the property of the student only and may
+The recording may be used by the student only and may

 not be shared with or sold to other students.